-The Orchard Feedback Scheme
+Orchard Feedback Scheme

-We will give personalised written feedback to students specific to the piece of work assessed through:
+We will further give personalised written feedback to learners specific to the piece of work assessed through:

-- WWW What went well... detailing positive feedback on the work completed. - EBI Even better if ... detailing developmental feedback so students are clear on how they can improve. - PP Positive Progression... detailing achievement of work at a higher level than expected/assessed (to be given in purple Ink).
+- WWW What went well... detailing positive feedback on the work completed. - EBI Even better if ... detailing developmental feedback so learners are clear on how they can improve. - PP Positive Progression...
+Detailing achievement of work at a higher level than expected/assessed (to be given in purple lnk).